corticometrics/fs2dicom/README.md

 - `"compositeContext"` needs to point to DICOM-SEG object
 - `"imageLibrary"` needs to point to list of source MPRAGE dicoms
 - `"Measurements"->"measurementItems"-"value"` needs to be harvested from `aseg.stats`
+- `"Measurements"->"SourceSeriesForImageSegmentation"` needs to be set to the DICOM "Series Instance UID Attribute" (0020,000E)

 Invoking tid1500writer:
   - `--inputImageLibraryDirectory` should point to the directory of the source dicoms (MPRAGE dicoms)